bensnell/ofxFilter/README.md

 This operator wraps the entire operator stack.
 Only one can be used per filter.

 `Min Age`: Data must be at least this age (in frames) in order to be exported.

+### ofxFilterOpPersist

+This operator forces validity of invalid data for a number of frames.

+`Num Frames`: Number of frames to persist validity.